Hertha Gretsch in 1907.

 Click to enlarge image

 Pictured here around 1906-07 is Hertha, on the right hand side of the back row.
 Standing next to Hertha is her sister Helen and next to Helen is Elsa, the eldest Gretsch sister.
-The woman seated in the center is Emily (Mill) Gretsch.
+The woman seated in the center is Emilie (Mill) Gretsch.
 Next to her is her sister Wilhelmina (Min) Gretsch.
-Emily and Wilhelmina were half sisters to Dora Gretsch.
+Emilie and Wilhelmina were half sisters to Dora Gretsch.
 The father of all three girls was Jacob Gretsch.
-Emily, Wilhelmina and Dora were all born in Brooklyn and were first cousins of Hertha’s father, Fritz who was born in Germany.
-Hertha’s two brothers, Louie on the left and Herbert on the right complete the picture.
+Emilie, Wilhelmina and Dora were all born in Brooklyn and were first cousins of Hertha’s father, Fritz who was born in Germany.
+Hertha’s two brothers, Louie on the left and Herbert on the right, complete the picture.

 Around 1906-1907, the picture above was sent as a postcard to Dora Gretsch, Lakeside House, Orange Lake, New York.
 Below is a picture of the Lakeside House where Dora was apparently staying.